2 System Setup

 Using bld to build and run the development environment is the easiest to start off with but is somewhat klunky on an ongoing basis.
 Its main advantage is that it is portable and doesn’t require a lot of IDE configuration.
 The back-end development server is configured and started by bld by simply running ./bld develop After that, the IDE can be used to debug it by attaching to port 9000.

 Kiss also comes with an ant build that simply calls the native bld program.
-This is useful as an intermediary between bld and the IDE since many IDE’s support ant.
+This is useful as an intermediary between bld and the IDE since many IDEs support ant.

 Using your IDE to run the entire process is a bit tedious to initially setup but makes the entire process simpler from that point forward.
 Unfortunately, configuring your IDE is completely different for each IDE.
-Instructions for setting up some of the IDEs is located under the manual/IDE-Setup directory.
+Instructions for setting up some of the IDEs are located under the manual/IDE-Setup directory.

 2.12 Kiss Framework Updates